SmartMedia

-SmartMedia is an obsolete flash memory card standard owned by Toshiba, with capacities ranging from 2 MB to 128 MB.
+SmartMedia is an obsolete flash memory card standard owned by Toshiba, with capacities ranging from 0.5 MB to 128 MB.
 The format mostly saw application in the early 2000s in digital cameras and audio production.
 SmartMedia memory cards are no longer manufactured.

 History

 The SmartMedia format was launched in the summer of 1995 to compete with the MiniCard, CompactFlash, and PC Card formats.
 Although memory cards are nowadays associated with digital cameras, digital audio players, PDAs, and similar devices, SmartMedia was pitched as a successor to the computer floppy disk.
 Indeed, the format was originally named Solid State Floppy Disk Card (SSFDC), and the physical design resembles a miniature 3.5" floppy disk.
 The SSFDC forum, a consortium aiming to promote SSFDC as an industry standard, was founded in April 1996, consisting of 37 initial members.

 The Japan-exclusive 1998 Nintendo 64 game Mario no Photopi had two SmartMedia slots integrated into its cartridge and could facilitate transfers between devices and cards, and was marketed as supporting Fujifilm's Digital Imaging Services for printing saved images.
+Ten SmartMedia cards pre-loaded with clip art and graphics were released for use with the game.

 Some digital audio production equipment of the early 2000s relied on SmartMedia storage, such as the Yamaha QY100 Music Sequencer, Roland MC-09 "PhraseLab" synthesizer, Korg Electribe ES-1 and ES-1 MKII, Korg Triton LE workstation, and the Zoom PS-04 "Palmtop Studio".

 SmartMedia was popular in digital cameras and reached its peak in about 2001, when it garnered nearly half of the digital-camera market.
 It was backed especially by Fujifilm and Olympus, though the format started to exhibit problems, as camera resolutions increased.
 Cards larger than 128 MB were not available, and the compact digital cameras were reaching a size where even SmartMedia cards were too big to be convenient.
 Eventually Toshiba switched to smaller, higher-capacity Secure Digital cards, and SmartMedia ceased to have major support after Olympus and Fujifilm both switched to xD.
 It did not find as much support in PDAs, MP3 players, or pagers as some other formats, especially in North America and Europe, though there was still significant use.

-SmartMedia memory cards are no longer manufactured as of around 2006.
-There have been no new devices designed for SmartMedia for quite a long time now.
-Smartmedia cards are still frequently available on eBay mostly in used condition, with new cards coming up from time to time.
+SmartMedia memory cards ceased manufacturing in the mid 2000s, with no new devices designed for SmartMedia since.
+As of 2026, Smartmedia cards are frequently available on eBay mostly in used condition, with new cards coming up from time to time.